 2025 Awardees

 Aquora Biosystems, Inc. is building a novel approach to biorefining organic waste that once widely deployed, could unlock the full potential of renewable natural gas (RNG) and sustainable aviation fuel (SAF) production.
-Aquora's patented fermentation technology aims to overcome feedstock constraints and cost barriers that limit today's approaches.
-Aquora's biorefinery converts wet organic wastes like food waste, wastewater sludge, manure, and dairy processing wastewater into valuable carboxylic acids.
-Aquora's fermentation system uses patented biomembranes to retain key microorganisms introduced from enriched inoculum, enabling high-yield carboxylic acid production with a 50 to 80 per cent footprint reduction relative to existing approaches.
-Aquora sources its feedstocks from processing byproducts domestically, turning cost centers for agriculture and industry into revenue streams.
-With plans to build alongside existing natural gas and refining infrastructure, Aquora's waste fermentation-to-fuel technology can scale to increase existing RNG production by 50+ per cent, and serve up to 25 per cent of the nation's jet fuel demand by 2050.
-The Rocket Fund award will de-risk Aquora's first-stage fermentation technology by piloting it with an industrial partner operating a food waste digestion facility, with plans to scale both retrofit and new-build sites after piloting.
+Aquora's patented fermentation technology aims to overcome feedstock constraints and cost barriers that limit today's RNG and SAF approaches.
+Aquora's biorefinery converts wet organic wastes like food waste, wastewater sludge, manure, and dairy processing wastewater into carboxylic acids, which are upgraded into these valuable fuels.
+Aquora's fermentation system uses patented biomembranes to retain key microorganisms introduced from enriched inoculum, enabling high-yield carboxylic acid production with a 50 to 80% footprint reduction relative to existing approaches.
+Aquora sources its feedstocks domestically, turning cost centers for agriculture and industry into revenue streams.
+With plans to build alongside existing natural gas and refining infrastructure, Aquora's waste fermentation-to-fuel technology can scale to increase existing RNG production by 50+%, and serve up to 25% of the nation's jet fuel demand by 2050.
+The Rocket Fund award will de-risk Aquora's first-stage fermentation technology by piloting it with an industrial partner operating a food waste digestion facility, with plans to scale the technology to both retrofit and new-build sites after piloting.

 AtmoSpark Technologies, Inc. uses patented electroseparation technology to pioneer a new technology for dehumidifying buildings.
 This addresses a significant energy challenge where humidity control accounts for up to 40 per cent of cooling power consumption.
 The technology's core advance uses an innovative electric field-driven separation system that directly manipulates water molecules using their natural polarity to create two valuable outputs: dry air requiring less energy to cool and humid air for water recovery.
 When widely deployed AtmoSpark's approach may reduce facility cooling costs by 50 per cent while simultaneously generating clean water as a valuable byproduct, creating dual resource streams from ambient air.
 The Rocket Fund grant will support the development and optimization of AtmoSpark's pilot system, enabling critical pilot demonstrations at partner facilities to validate energy savings and water reclamation capabilities.
 Over the next 12 months, this funding will advance the technology from bench top through real-world testing, leveraging partnerships with industry leaders to refine system integration and establish commercial scalability.